folbert/fewbricks/docs/faq.md

 See [ACFs documentation on `acf_add_local_field_group()`](https://www.advancedcustomfields .com/resources/register-fields-via-php/#group-settings).
 It states that you must append field group keys with "group_" and keys for fields must start with "field_".
 Fewbricks takes care of that for you if you don't do it yourself.

+## Why isn't Fewbricks in the WoprdPress Plugin Directory?
+I submitted Fewbricks1 to WordPress in april 2016 but it was rejected.
+This is the main point copied from the rejection mail:

+"At this time, we are not accepting this sort of plugin as we don’t feel frameworks, boilerplates, and libraries are appropriate for the Plugins Directory.

+We do generally require that plugins be useful in and of themselves (even if only being a portal to an external service).
+And while there are many benefits to frameworks and libraries, without plugin dependency support in core or the directory, it becomes another level of hassle for users."

+The complete mail and my thoughts on it are available at [https://github .com/folbert/fewbricks/issues/2#issuecomment-208723764](https://github.com/folbert/fewbricks/issues/2#issuecomment-208723764).

+## Where's the clone field?
+It wouldn't make any sense including the clone field in Fewbricks since that fields only purpose is to clone fields which is exactly what Fewbricks allow you to do programmatically.